-The service charge will increase from \$360 to \$385 for all improved residential properties in the Hamilton, Balmoral, Branxholme, Byaduk, Byaduk North, Cavendish, Coleraine, Dunkeld, Glenthompson, Penshurst, and Tarrington urban areas and as defined in the "refuse collection areas" for the collection and disposal of refuse, recycling, and organic waste.
+The service charge will increase from \$360 to \$385 for all improved residential properties in the Hamilton, Balmoral, Branxholme, Byaduk, Byaduk North, Cavendish, Coleraine, Dunkeld, Glenthompson, Penshurst and Tarrington urban areas and as defined in the "refuse collection areas" for the collection and disposal of refuse, recycling and organic waste.

-The refuse, recycling & FOGO collection and disposal service will be provided to non-residential (commercial, industrial, and not-for-profit organisation) properties within the Shire on request and will be a fee for service as provided in Council's Pricing Register and within the collection's contractors most efficient routes.
-To provide more flexibility to businesses, these properties can request either individual services, multiples of individual services or the standard 3 bin service.
+The refuse, recycling & FOGO collection and disposal service will be provided to nonresidential (commercial, industrial and not-for-profit organisation) properties within the Shire on request and will be a fee for service as provided in Council's Pricing Register and within the collections contractors most efficient routes.
+In order to provide more flexibility to businesses, these properties can request either individual services, multiples of individual services or the standard 3 bin service.

-Residential properties already in receipt of the three-bin collection service can also request additional individual service components which will be a fee for service as provided in Council's Pricing Register.
+Residential properties already in receipt of the 3 bin collection service can also request additional individual service components which will be a fee for service as provided in Council's Pricing Register.